-Whether you’re a salon manager or a small business owner, keeping an eye on salon expenses is never far from your mind.
-Aside from the obvious items, like salon equipment and rent, salon owners and managers need to think about the average monthly salon expenses that come up in day-to-day operations.
+Whether you’re a salon manager or owner, keeping an eye on salon expenses is never far from your mind.
+Aside from the obvious items, like salon equipment and rent, salon owners need to think about the average monthly salon expenses that come up in day-to-day operations.
 Don’t worry- this isn’t as hard as it sounds.
-Let’s take a look at some of the business expenses that most salons track, how to budget money for these expenses, and what you can do to reduce the overall cost.
+Let’s take a look at some of the business expenses that most salons track, how to budget money for these expenses, super important before opening a new salon, and what you can do to reduce the overall cost.

 Jump to The Section You Like